4ARMED/terraform-burp-collaborator/README.md

 Some basic awareness of the AWS API and perhaps a little Terraform is assumed but if you're playing with Burp Collaborator you are hopefully technical enough to muddle through if not.
 Ping us questions if you get stuck [@4ARMED](https://twitter.com/4armed).

+This configuration assumes you have registered your domain on the AWS Route53 Registrar.
+There's a very good reason why this is simpler, we don't have to mess about with working out NS servers for the hosted zone and waiting for NS updates to propagate.
+If we keep it all within the AWS family it's quicker and easier.
+It's almost like they've thought of this. ;-)

+If you want to use an existing domain registered with another provider it is perfectly possible and there are instructions at the end on how to tweak this accordingly.

 ## *** WARNING ***

 Just in case you've been living in a cave, everything in this README will cost you money on AWS.
 Even the free tier won't save you as it costs $0.50 per month for a hosted zone.

 4ARMED are not in any way liable for your infrastructure costs.
-You're big boys and girls now, don't just run things without understanding what you're doing. :-)
+You should know by now not to just run things without understanding what you're doing. :-)

 ## Steps